Ramshreyas/OpenSSME/PRD.md

 | **Core Philosophy** | "Data is the programming language; the model is the compiler." |

 ## 1. Executive Summary
-OpenSEM is a modular, local-first "factory" pipeline designed to create high-performance, domain-specific Small Language Models (SLMs) (<8B parameters).
-Unlike general fine-tuning scripts, OpenSEM treats model creation as a software engineering lifecycle: **Data Engineering → Baseline Eval → Training → Regression Testing.**
+OpenSSME is a modular, local-first "factory" pipeline designed to create high-performance, domain-specific Small Language Models (SLMs) (<8B parameters).
+Unlike general fine-tuning scripts, OpenSSME treats model creation as a software engineering lifecycle: **Data Engineering → Baseline Eval → Training → Regression Testing.**

 The goal of v0.1 is to establish a functional end-to-end loop that allows a user to take raw text data and produce a fine-tuned, evaluated model using an RTX 4090.